aelkouhen/aelkouhen.github.io/_posts/data-redis/2023-06-13-data-redis-part-9.md

 # Hybrid Search

-RediSearch exposes the usual search functionality, combining full text, geographical, and numeric pre-filters along with the K Nearest Neighbors (KNN) vector search.
-For this, you can use vector similarity queries in the [FT.SEARCH](https://redis.io/commands/ft.search) query command and you must specify the option DIALECT 2 or greater to use a vector similarity query.
+RediSearch exposes the usual search capabilities, combining full text, geographical, and numeric pre-filters along with the K Nearest Neighbors (KNN) vector search.
+For this, you can use vector similarity queries in the [FT.SEARCH](https://redis.io/commands/ft.search) query command and you must specify the option `DIALECT 2` or greater to use a vector similarity query.
 For example, you can make a query that returns similar products of a given item by its image available in stores around your home!
 Let's consider the following product object.
 It consists of the product image, name, vector embedding of the product image, gender, and the store location in which you can find this product:

 {% highlight json linenos %}